sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 The following rules apply:

 - All parameters support multiple values, using comma (`,`) as separator.
-For example: `D.USD.EUR.SP00.A,M.GBP.EUR.SP00.A`.
 - All parameters offer the option to retrieve all existing values, using the `*` operator.
-- Two additional operators are supported for the version parameter.
-These are the `+`, to indicate the latest stable version of an artefact, and `~`, to indicate the latest version of an artefact regardless of its status (draft vs. final).
+- Two additional operators are supported for the version parameter: the `+`, to indicate the latest stable version of an artefact, and `~`, to indicate the latest version of an artefact regardless of its status (draft vs. stable).
 - For all path parameters, the default value is `*`.
 - Default values do not need to be supplied if they are the last element in the path.